Guided Mount Rainier Climb - Disappointment Cleaver Route

 Rappelling practice near Castle Camp on Kautz Route on Washington's Mt.
 Rainier.

 In addition to making a summit bid, this climb of Mt.
 Rainier is organized as a basic mountaineering seminar and involves training in use of the ice axe and crampons, crevasse rescue, ice climbing, and other basic skills needs for climbing big glaciated peaks.
-This program would serve as a very good component for climbers looking to train for a Denali Expedition or Aconcagua Expedition, both other mountains offered by the Northwest Mountain School.
+This program would serve as a very good component for climbers looking to train for a Denali Expedition or Aconcagua Expedition.

 Guided Mount Rainier Climb Itinerary

 Day 5: Contingency day in the event that we are forced to climb on day 4 if the weather does not cooperate on day 3.
-We need to use the 5th day about half of the time.
+We should be back at Paradise in time for lunch.

 Qualifications for Climbing Mt.
 Rainier

-You need no previous climbing experience to do this climb, but you do need to be in very good condition and must be able to carry a backpack weighing as much as 50 lbs.
+You need no previous climbing experience to do this climb, but you do need to be in very good condition and must be able to carry a backpack weighing as much as 40 lbs.
+We will help you choose the right gear, but there is a real art to packing light and if you don’t, your pack will weigh considerably more.
 People very often underestimate the difficulties required to climb Mt.
-Rainier and can be very disappointed if their physical fitness and stamina do not add up to reaching the summit.
+Rainier.
 In the words of a sage mountain guide, "You cannot overtrain for a climb of Mt.
 Rainier."
 Please contact the office for advice on training or to discuss the difficulties of the trip before committing to your spot.

 Logistics